Lady Gaga In Danger? Risky Performance For 2017 Super Bowl 51 Halftime Show Frightens Insurance Underwriters

 Super Bowl 51 Prop Bets: Will There Be a Streaker, Safety, Or Overtime?
 Lady Gaga Halftime Show, Johnny Manziel 2017 Return, & More

 The 2017 Super Bowl 51 Halftime Show will be different.
-It will be a no holds barred, stunning production, of the best Lady Gaga, has to offer.
+It will be a no holds barred, stunning production of the best Lady Gaga has to offer.
 Many are wondering which songs will be included.

-Lady Gaga’s most recent album, Joanne came out in October, but Billboard anticipates a medley of her older songs.
+Lady Gaga’s most recent album, Joanne, came out in October, but Billboard anticipates a medley of her older songs.
 With a successful career of more than a decade, Gaga has plenty to choose from when planning her 2017 Super Bowl 51 Halftime Show, but it would be impossible to guess which of her many hits she might choose.

-Will Lady Gaga amaze 2017 Super Bowl 51 Halftime Show viewers, as she reaches new heights?
+Will Lady Gaga amaze 2017 Super Bowl 51 Halftime Show viewers as she reaches new heights?

 [Featured Image by Christopher Polk/Getty Images]